For a comparison of award types, please click here.

 The application process requires that the student and mentor(s) agree on the terms of the work assignment, the level of involvement and the role the student will play in the defined project, and the expected outcome.
 The student, in consultation with the faculty member(s), will submit a completed application packet, described below.
 Please have all sections typed

 If your project requires IRB or IACUC approval, the URECA Committee strongly recommends that you begin the approval process before you begin your proposal.
 Please visit MTSU's IRB website to find out if your project will require IRB approval.
 If your project involves animals, please visit the MTSU IACUC website to learn about filing your protocol.

-In two typed (12 pt. font) double-spaced pages, excluding figures and tables, the URECA applicant will describe the purpose of the project and the role that the assistant will play in the project, and address the ways in which participation in the project will contribute to the student's development as an artist or scholar.
+In three to five typed (12 pt. font) double-spaced pages, excluding figures and tables, the URECA applicant will describe the purpose of the project and the role that the assistant will play in the project, and address the ways in which participation in the project will contribute to the student's development as an artist or scholar.

 Be aware that the reviewers of the application will be drawn from a broad cross section of disciplines.
 Although parts of the Application form are to be completed by the faculty member(s), the student must write the statement of the proposed project.
 When two or more students will assist on the same project, each student should prepare separate applications and write his or her own statement of the proposed project.

-The application packet should include: (all information should be typed, fronts only)
+The application packet should include: (all information should be typed)

 - application checklist (page 1 of Assistant Application form)

 - student application (page 2 of application forms)